Welcome to Year 3

-In Year 3 we will cycle our indoor and outdoor PE sessions with Forest School and Swimming.
-Details for each term's timetable can be found on this page.
-Children must have the correct school kit for each session.
+Children must have the correct school kit for each session - it's always best to send in both their indoor and outdoor kits to include their colour team t-shirt.
 PE is an important part of the curriculum and whilst non-participating children will still be included in the lesson, they are missing out on developing their physical strength, balance and coordination as well as the many life skills gained through team activities.

 |Stone Age to Iron Age||Faith Around the World||Ancient Egyptians|